-6.2.4 Services for Students with Disabilities (SSD)
+6.2.4 Disability and Access (D&A)

-SSD ensures students with disabilities have equal access to their academic experiences at the University of Texas at Austin by determining eligibility and approving reasonable accommodations.
-They also engage in outreach across campus in order to make campus a more inclusive, accessible and welcoming environment for people with disabilities.
+D&A ensures students with disabilities have equal access to their academic experiences at the University of Texas at Austin by determining eligibility and approving reasonable accommodations.
+They also engage in outreach across campus in order to make campus a more inclusive, accessible, and welcoming environment for people with disabilities.

-SSD is part of the Division of Diversity and Community Engagement and their office is located on the fourth floor of the Student Services Building [SSB].
-Take some time to browse through our website to find information on how to register with SSD, guidelines for documentation, and information about their accommodations and services.
+D&A is part of the Division of Campus and Community Engagement and their office is located on the fourth floor of the Student Services Building [SSB].
+Take some time to browse through our website to find information on how to register with D&A, guidelines for documentation, and information about their accommodations and services.
 General resources for the UT community may be found on UT's Disability Resource page.
 For more information regarding this service for your students, see: Section 5.8.4.